R4wD3nt/FuckYou/README.md

 # FuckYou 🖕
 **FuckYou** **BETA v1.0.1**

-**~FuckYou es una herramienta multifunciones programada en Python, creada por Spyk3r y Euronymou5**
+**~FuckYou is a multifunctional tool programmed in Python, created by Spyk3r and Euronymou5**

 -------------

-# Instalación
+# Installation

 ## Linux (Debian) / Termux